 The second milepost at Langley.
 Three miles to Cowley and two to Slough basin.

 Langley Park Road bridge no.7 marks the section through High Line’s marina.

 Adjacent to Langley Park bridge is Canal Wharf industrial estate.
 This is one of Canal & River Trust’s property portfolios.

 Looking back along some of the High Line moorings towards Langley Park Road bridge.

 Hidden amongst the High Line (Iver Marine) moorings is Lady Godiva.
 A Cammell-Laird built narrowboat and fully accessible, she was a regular sight on the Coventry Canal from the late 1970’s to the 1990’s.
 It was built to replace the ageing Pearl Hyde.

 Roughly half way along the High Line moorings an aqueduct can be found.
 The Slough Arm’s iconic three cast iron aqueducts are often discussed in canal literature, but this one never gets a look-in.
-Admitedly its quite a low slung arch, rather more like a culvert.
-It rather evokes images of the entrance to Worsely Delph on the Bridgewater Canal.
+Admittedly its quite a low slung arch, rather more like a culvert.
+It rather evokes images of the entrance to Worseley Delph on the Bridgewater Canal.